 It’s important to take note of the wage caps and thresholds so you correctly calculate your FICA tax responsibility and withhold the right amounts from your employees.
 Note that the main change between the 2019 and 2020 tax year is the wage cap for the social security tax; other than that the rates are set to remain the same at least through the 2020 tax year.

 There’s no wage cap for Medicare tax, which means that all of an employee’s annual wages are subject to this tax.
 Employees and employers must each contribute 1.45%.

-After passage of the Affordable Care Act in 2010, employees who make over a certain amount of money each year must pay an additional Medicare surtax.
+After the passage of the Affordable Care Act in 2010, employees who make over a certain amount of money each year must pay an additional Medicare surtax.
 Once an employee’s wages reach $200,000, you must start withholding 0.9% on any wages exceeding that threshold.
 There is no employer matching in this case; only employees pay the Medicare surtax.

 Amount that you should withhold from the employee: